Coveo for Salesforce FAQ

 Yes.
 To install the Coveo for Salesforce application from the AppExchange, you must be the Salesforce administrator of your organization.

-A Coveo organization is a private and secured environment in the Coveo Cloud platform.
+A Coveo organization is a private and secured environment in Coveo.

-For Coveo for Salesforce Pro and Enterprise editions, the organization hosts a unified index of your content from one or more sources (such as CRM [Salesforce], websites, emails [Microsoft Exchange, Gmail], files [Dropbox, Google Drive], Intranet [SharePoint, Confluence], or community [Lithium]) to make this content searchable (see Coveo Cloud V2).
+For Coveo for Salesforce Pro and Enterprise editions, the organization hosts a unified index of your content from one or more sources (such as CRM [Salesforce], websites, files [Dropbox, Google Drive], Intranet [SharePoint, Confluence], or community [Khoros Community]) to make this content searchable (see Coveo Administration Console).

-For all editions of Coveo for Salesforce, a Coveo organization hosts usage analytics data allowing you to track how end users take advantage of the search solution (see Coveo Cloud Usage Analytics).
+For all editions of Coveo for Salesforce, a Coveo organization hosts usage analytics data allowing you to track how end users take advantage of the search solution (see Coveo Usage Analytics Overview).
 The Coveo organization also offers Coveo Machine Learning and Search Optimization/Search features.

 How Can I Access my Coveo Organization?

-End users do not need any access to the Coveo organization administration console.
+End users don’t need any access to the Coveo organization Administration Console.
 They only see search results from the Coveo organization in search applications such as Coveo for Salesforce (see Coveo for Salesforce Overview).

 A Coveo Insight Panel is the part of the Coveo for Salesforce application that you see in Salesforce page layouts.
 It automatically displays content relevant to the context of the currently viewed Salesforce page.